-Negative description of the taste of a wine as part of a wine address, He is characterized by too concise and already perceived as unpleasant acid out.
-For a sour wine, there are locally many different imaginative names such as Blämbel (Plämbel) gut Ripper.
+Negative description for the taste of a wine in the context of a wine address, It is characterized by being too concise and already perceived as unpleasant acid out.
+There are different imaginative names for an acidic wine, such as Blämbel (Plämbel) gut Ripper.
 Hackl grinder.
-Heckenklescher, Scratcher, Coachman, Lentschemacher. pug.
+Heckenklescher Scraper coachman Lentschemacher. pug.
 Rabiatperle.
 Rachaputzer.
 Reif biter. sorrel. bulk wine.
-Semsakrebsler (Simsekrebsler) Sur-hedgehog and Turks wine, But there are also many terms describing the acidity, which are quite positive or even desirable for white wine (see below) angry ).
-In contrast, there is a faulty or spoiled wine (see vinegar sting ).
+Semsakrebsler (Simsekrebsler) Sur-hedgehog and Turks wine, But there are also many terms describing acidity, which are quite positive or even desirable for white wine (see under angry ).
+In contrast, there is a faulty or spoiled wine (see under vinegar sting ).

-Acid wine and its effects are the subject of many bon mots and often drastic exaggerating stories.
-One of them is the so-called Reif biter from the medieval Wien (Austria) from a particularly bad one vintage, Another not quite serious gag comes from Bavaria, where until the 17th century a lot of wine was grown, but due to not optimal conditions often quite sour turned out.
-Allegedly, the bells were rung in some communities at midnight.
-The purpose was for people to wake up and turn around so the sour wine would not eat their stomach.
+Many bon mots and often drastically exaggerated stories circulate about sour wine and its effects.
+One of them is the so-called Reif biter from the medieval Wien (Austria) from a particularly bad one vintage, Another not very serious gag comes from Bavaria, where a lot of wine was grown until the 17th century, but which was often quite acidic due to less than ideal conditions.
+Supposedly, the bells are said to have rung in some communities at midnight.
+The purpose was to make people wake up and turn around so that the acidic wine didn't eat their stomach wall.